 Resilience is your ability to adapt well and recover quickly after stress, adversity, trauma or tragedy.
 If you have a resilient disposition, you are better able to maintain poise and a healthy level of physical and psychological wellness in the face of life's challenges.
 If you're less resilient, you're more likely to dwell on problems, feel overwhelmed, use unhealthy coping tactics to handle stress, and develop anxiety and depression.

-You can develop resilience by training your attention so that you're more aware of the present moment.
-You use purposeful, trained attention to decrease the negative thoughts in your mind and bring greater focus on the present moment.
-Forming a resilient disposition includes:
+You can develop resilience by training your attention so that you're more intentional about your perceptions.
+You use purposeful, trained attention to decrease the negative thoughts in your mind and bring greater focus on the most meaningful aspect of an experience.

 - Dedicated program.
-The Complementary and Integrative Medicine Program at Mayo Clinic in Minnesota offers resilience education and training to help you develop positive strategies to manage stress and foster resilience in your life.
-The program offers individual or group sessions in the Stress Management and Resiliency Training (SMART) program.
+The Complementary Integrative Medicine Program at Mayo Clinic's campus in Rochester, Minnesota, offers resilience education and training to help you develop positive strategies to manage stress and foster resilience in your life.
+The program offers individual or group sessions in the Stress Management and Resiliency Training program.

 - Integrated care.
 At Mayo Clinic, resilience education and training is integrated with other medical care to achieve well-being of the mind, body and spirit.
 Doctors take the time to listen and thoroughly understand your needs and then teach you the most appropriate resilience skills and strategies.
 Sessions are sometimes followed by DVD-based instruction in paced-breathing meditation.